bambielli/recipe-scaler/README.md

 For example, if the recipe was originally intended for 4, scaling to 2 people is a factor of 0.5.
 Scaling to 6 people is a factor of 1.5, to 8 people is a factor of 2, and to 10 people is a factor of 2.5.

 Ingredient scaling rounds to the nearest 1/4, and represents fractions as mixed numbers instead of decimals.

+On HBH recipes, the numerical amounts of ingredients are segregated into their own span, away from the text description of the ingredient.
+This makes scraping / scaling the amounts much simpler.
+If there are ingredient amounts in the ingredient list that are not separated into their own span, I do not scale them.

 ## Interest in Incorporating This on your Site?